'Devastated' Nebraska restaurants, workers buoyed by stimulus talk out of Washington

 “You have people who work on tips, and they do nicely and work very hard,” he said.
 “We have to take care of our people.
 It wasn’t their fault this thing is upon us.”

-While the COVID-19 related shutdowns are impacting business of all sizes and across all industries, perhaps none face bigger challenges than small restaurants and bars who have lost access to nearly all their customers due to restrictions on public gatherings.
+While the COVID-19-related shutdowns are hurting business of all sizes and across all industries, perhaps none face bigger challenges than small restaurants, bars and retail shops that have lost access to nearly all their customers due to restrictions on public gatherings.
 They have been left to ponder how to pay their bills with little or no money coming through the door.

 “The restaurants themselves are just devastated and scared to death they might not be able to continue,” said Jennie Warren, executive director of the Omaha Restaurant Association.